Blackburn0/Public-API-to-Retrieve-Basic-Information/README.md

 # HNG12 Public API

-This is a simple public API developed for HNG12 that returns the following details in JSON format:
+This is a simple public API that returns the following details in JSON format:
 - Your registered email address on the HNG12 Slack workspace.
 - The current datetime in ISO 8601 format (UTC).
 - The GitHub repository URL of the project.